burwei/sgl/README.md

 In setup part we call ```sgl.Init()```, which will lock the current thread and init OpenGL and GLFW.
 GLFW is the library that handles the graphics output and device input, such as window, keyboard, mouse, joystick and so on.
 Variable assignment, input callback settings and all things we should prepared before starting the main loop will be in the setup part.
 The main loop is the ```for !window.ShouldClose() {}``` loop.
 We render the objects in main loop.
 Before and after the rendering, we call ```sgl.BeforeDrawing()``` and ```sgl.AfterDrawing()``` to clean, swap buffers and poll events.

 The GPU programs contains also two parts, Program Object and shaders.
-Program Object is used in render operation and it's also the "Program" that SimpleGL refers to when calling APIs like ```sgl.Object.PrepareProgram()``` and ```slg.ObjectSetProgramVar()``` and so on.
+Program Object is used in render operation and it's also the "Program" that SimpleGL refers to when calling APIs like ```sgl.MakeProgram()``` and ```slg.SetProgVar()``` and so on.
 SimpleGL sees each Program Object as a final all-in-one program for each sgl.Object, so all varialbes of shaders attached to the Program Object are also seen as the variables of the "Program".
 Shaders are written in GLSL, and are used to determine how to draw the vertices.
 One Program Object can combine multiple shaders to do the rendering job, but we only attach a vertex shader and a fragment shader on it in SimpleGL (so far).
 Vertex shader calculates the positions of vertices and fragment shader calculates the colors of fragments.

 The above is just a simplified introduction.
 To know more about how OpenGL works, see [OpenGL rendering pipeline overview](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview).